-Richard J. Bishirjian, President and Professor of Government at Yorktown University, is an entrepreneur and educator.
-He earned a B.A. from the University of Pittsburgh (1964) and a Ph.D. in Government and International Studies from the University of Notre Dame (1972) under the direction of Gerhart Niemeyer.
+Richard J. Bishirjian, was Founding President and Professor of Government at Yorktown University from 2000 to 2016.
+He earned a B.A. from the University of Pittsburgh and a Ph.D. in Government and International Studies from the University of Notre Dame under the direction of Gerhart Niemeyer.
 While a graduate student at Notre Dame, and later as a member of the Faculty of the University of Dallas, he studied under Eric Voegelin.
-After completing graduate work at Notre Dame, he did advanced study with Michael Oakeshott at the London School of Economics (1968/69).
-On sabbatical from the College of New Rochelle in 1978, he studied Sanskrit at the Southern Asia Institute, Columbia University (1978).
-Dr. Bishirjian taught at universities and colleges in Indiana, Texas and New York from 1968 to 1981.
-He is the author of a history of political theory and editor of A Public Philosophy Reader.
-Dr. Bishirjian is the author of more than thirty-five professional essays and reviews in the field of political theory.
-He is a student of classical Greek philosophy, and specializes in analysis of modern ideologies, 19th century philosophy and political theory.
-His interests include American Government and Constitutional Law, Ethics, and the problem of secularization of Western culture.
+After completing graduate work at Notre Dame, he did advanced study with Michael Oakeshott at the London School of Economics.
+Dr. Bishirjian taught at universities and colleges in Indiana, Texas and New York and is the author of a history of political theory and editor of A Public Philosophy Reader.
+Dr. Bishirjian is the author of professional essays and reviews in the field of political theory and has published topical essays in Chronicles of Culture and the American Spectator.